jrmcauliffe/ExData_Plotting1/README.md

 ## Course Project 1 results

 I have created the four required plots from the data as described in the 'Introduction' below.
-There are four scripts plot[1-4].R which are completely self contained.
+There are four scripts (plot[1-4].R) which are completely self contained.
 They each extract the required observations from the dataset, then convert the date and time columns to a single 'DateTime' column.
-These plots are then saved a corresponding PNG file name plot[1-4].png.
+These plots are then saved in a corresponding PNG file (plot[1-4].png).

 ### Plot 1